spacetelescope/stis_cti/doc/readme.rst

 ::

-   pip install stis_cti
+   pip install --no-cache-dir stis_cti

+Note that the ``--no-cache-dir`` option is required to build a version of ``stis_cti`` that is compatible with ``numpy 2.X.X`` if you have previously compiled this package.

 Or, to upgrade from a previous installation:

 ::

-  pip install --upgrade --no-deps stis_cti pip install stis_cti pip install --upgrade --no-deps refstis pip install refstis
+  pip install --upgrade --no-deps --no-cache-dir stis_cti pip install --no-cache-dir stis_cti pip install --upgrade --no-deps refstis pip install refstis